derigible/project-builder/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Each module should define a public interface for other projects to build their projects.
-Inside of the __init__.py should be a function (i.e. register()) that is called to store the location of any inheriting classes.
+Inside of the __init__.py should be a function called register() that is called to store the location of any inheriting classes.
+This function will return a tuple of all module files to be built.
 An example of this is as follows:

 Say that you have an html project that you want to build using the template2html module.
 You could create a project structure as follows: